 Thinking of setting up a portable photo studio?
 Check out our top tips.

 Who is this photo studio equipment guide for?

 Anyone and everyone!
-As well as offering advice about photo studio equipment for beginners, this guide represents a rich resource for photographers more accustomed to photoshoot locations.
+As well as offering advice about photo studio equipment for beginners, this guide represents a rich resource for photographers more accustomed to photoshoot locations or natural light photography.
 Whether you’re interested in finding out about the latest lighting technologies or feel a little overwhelmed by the sheer amount of photography equipment available on the market, we encourage you to dip into our photo studio equipment list to find first-class information!